Overall we are governed by RFU regs in this area

 succinctly tell the captain why you have sent the player from the field of play:

-Do not enter in to a debate.
+Do not enter into a debate.
 Note: The purpose of this approach is to remove the offending player

 from the field as quickly as possible, with little fuss, thereby and more